marcopeg/learning-docker/003_deal-with-images/README.md

 	# remove all the images
 	docker rmi $(docker images -q)

-**NOTE:** you have to remove each container before Docker allows you to remove the relative image!
+**NOTE:** you must remove all the images based containers before Docker allows you to actually remove that image.

 ## Custom Images

+One of the most powerful and interesting features of Docker are the ability to build **custom images**.
+We will cover this argument later on but, for now, you may just be happy to know that you can do something like that:

+- pull an _ubuntu_ image
+- install all the software you may need
+- build a new image with all your customisations
+- push that new image for everybody to enjoy (or distribute it privately too!)